Settling and Maintenance

 Maintenance of a log home begins with the design phase.
 Large overhangs are included to help protect the logs from sun and rain.
 Rain gutters are important to keep water from splashing back onto the lower logs, especially where decks are involved.

-We apply the initial coat of a high quality penetrating finish, TWP.
-This should be replenished after the first year, and generally every three years after that, depending on the exposure.
-We offer TWP to our customers at wholesale prices.
+As we build the shell, we apply a borax based wood preservative to the log surfaces inside all the joinery.
+When the shell is completed, it is treated on all the exposed surfaces.
+We then apply the initial coat of a high quality penetrating finish.
+These two treatments should be replenished after the first year, and generally every three years after that, depending on the exposure.
+We offer both these products to our customers at wholesale prices.
 Any finish that seals the wood, inhibiting its ability to "breathe" should be avoided.
+Go to our Resources and Links page to link to an excellent article on log home maintenance by Jim Renfroe.

 Ask us about setting up an inspection and maintenance schedule for your home.